ddella/Debian11-K8s/Ubuntu-22-04-Docker-K8s.md

 sudo tar xzvfC cilium-linux-amd64.tar.gz /usr/local/bin
 ```

-Install cilium CNI (be patient):
+Install cilium CNI as a normal user and be patient:
 ```sh
 cilium install
 ```

->**Note:** If the install fail, run it again
+>**Note:** If the install fail, run it again 😂 I'm serious

+The output should look like this:

+    ℹ️  Using Cilium version 1.13.2
+    🔮 Auto-detected cluster name: kubernetes
+    🔮 Auto-detected datapath mode: tunnel
+    🔮 Auto-detected kube-proxy has been installed
+    ℹ️  helm template --namespace kube-system cilium cilium/cilium --version 1.13.2 --set cluster.id=0,cluster.name=kubernetes,encryption.nodeEncryption=false,kubeProxyReplacement=disabled,operator.replicas=1,serviceAccounts.cilium.name=cilium,serviceAccounts.operator.name=cilium-operator,tunnel=vxlan
+    ℹ️  Storing helm values file in kube-system/cilium-cli-helm-values Secret
+    🔑 Created CA in secret cilium-ca
+    🔑 Generating certificates for Hubble...
+    🚀 Creating Service accounts...
+    🚀 Creating Cluster roles...
+    🚀 Creating ConfigMap for Cilium version 1.13.2...
+    🚀 Creating Agent DaemonSet...
+    🚀 Creating Operator Deployment...
+    ⌛ Waiting for Cilium to be installed and ready...
+    ✅ Cilium was successfully installed!
+Run 'cilium status' to view installation health

-To validate that Cilium has been properly installed, you can run:
+To validate that Cilium has been properly installed, you can run the command (be patient after the preceding command finishes.
+It might take 1-2 minutes for the status to show `Ok`):
 ```sh
 cilium status
 ```

 The ouput should look like this.
-Initially `Hubble Relay` is disabled for now:
+Initially `Hubble Relay` is disabled:

         /¯¯\
     /¯¯\__/¯¯\    Cilium:          OK